Stuck for school holiday ideas? Look no further than your nearest national park to keep the family entertained.

 2. Morialta waterfalls and walks

-Take a 45-minute stroller-accessible walk in Morialta Conservation Park to see the truly spectacular waterfalls.
+If you have younger kids, the 45-minute stroller-accessible First Falls walk in Morialta Conservation Park is ideal to see the truly spectacular waterfalls.

 time to see water tumbling 30 metres from the top of this picturesque landmark in this popular park.